Uncle Slam is a band with ties to Suicidal

 11. "It Can Happen" (4:15)

-Uncle Slam is a band with ties to Suicidal Tendencies.
-Before I even knew that bit of information I thought that Uncle Slam sounded a tad like Suicidal Tendencies, playing speedy thrash, with hints of punk and hardcore.
-Being a fan of thrash and speed metal, this is right up my alley, however I must admit that it took several spins for it to grow on me.
+"Will Work For Food" was my first exposure to Calfornia thrashers Uncle Slam.
+"Will Work for Food" is actually Slam's sophomore album and came nearly five years after the release of their debut.
+It was also their last recording with drummer Amery Smith.
+The band has ties to Suicidal Tendencies but before I even knew that bit of information I thought that Uncle Slam sounded a bit like Suicidal Tendencies.
+Uncle Slam play speedy thrash, with plenty of punk and hardcore influences.
 The standout cut here is the completely original speed-metal cover of Led Zeppelin's "Dazed And Confused".
 However, the entire disc is solid and should please any thrash metal fan.

 1. "When God Dies" (3:44)